NamNamIoT/ArduLora/README.md

 ##### Modbus master
 *This example, our board is modbus master.*

-Modbus RTU use Serial1 on ArduLora_Canopus board
+Modbus RTU use Serial1 on ArduLora board

 | **Serial Port**   | **Serial Instance Assignment** | **Default Mode** |
 | ----------------- | ------------------------------ | ---------------- |